Edits and more photos 9 Nov 2020

 Sometime in April ---- Larry came up from New River

 and George Schulenberg and I went to New Bern, NC one day.

 Early May 1959 ----- Liane sent my BIHS class ring back to me.
 We had been going steady for more than 2 years.
-I lost the ring soon after, on the day our detachment was ready to go to Norfolk.
+I lost the ring soon after, on the day our detachment went to Norfolk, May 3, from Cherry Point.

-at Norfolk USO, I sent a card for my mother, Jeanette, for Mother's Day, May 10
+I sent a card frim the Norfolk USO to my mother, Jeanette, for Mother's Day, May 10

 So, we sailed on the Atlantic and eventually stopped at Guantanamo for Liberty.
 I served 30 days mess duty on board for the Navy.
 Being on mess duty was better than being confined below in small sleeping quarters with bunks 4 high when general quarters drills were called.
 One time there was atomic washdown practice or simulated battle and we made sandwiches and put them in lunch bags for the ship’s crew that had to stay at their battle stations.